 Basic Options for the S&P 500 Periodic Reinvestment Calculator

-- Ending Month & Year – When to end the scenario.
+- Ending Month & Year - When to end the scenario.
 This field will default to the most recently updated month.
-Please see the S&P 500 Reinvestment Calculator for details on what that means – usually the most recent month is based on the closing price of a single day.
+Please see notes on the S&P 500 Reinvestment Calculator for details on what that means for specific dates

-- Monthly Investment ($) – The value of a periodic, monthly investment.
-It is not applied in the first month, but will apply every month thereafter.
-Note that how you set the next field will change the behavior of this amount drastically.
+- Monthly Investment ($) - A periodic, monthly investment.
+It is not applied in the first month, but applies every month thereafter.
+(Note that the next field changes the behavior drastically.)

 - How to Change Monthly Investment?